How to Add a Sense of Scale to Your Photos

 Scale is an important compositional element that can add to the descriptive aspects of your photography.
-In other words by including a sense of scale in your photographs you can better tell the story in question.

 Location, Location, Location

 I found these three likely lads near the beginning of a hike on the outskirts of Ilulissat in Western Greenland.

 Most of the walk skirts around the edges of the wonderful Ilulissat Icefjord.